Cyclic operads, Koszul complexes, and hairy graph complexes: Introduction

 is isomorphic to the even hairy graph complex with legs labelled by $\mathbf{l}$. \end{THM}

 \begin{rem*} One can drop the restriction to $\cpd_{\geq 3}$.
 However, if $\cpd$ has a unit, the homology of the hairy graph complex is supported on $\mathbf{0}$, by the acyclicity result Theorem \ref{thm:acyclicity}.
 (This can also be seen as a consequence of the behaviour of the stabilization of $H_*^\mathsf{CE} (\cpd (V))$, by using Theorem \ref{thm:stabilization_trivial_action}.)
-In this case, if $\cpd$ is augmented, the natural solution is to restrict to the `augmentation ideal' $\overline{\cpd}$ of $\cpd$; the hairy graph homology can be highly non-trivial and interesting, even in the presence of hairs. \end{rem*}
+In this case, if $\cpd$ is augmented, the natural solution is to restrict to the `augmentation ideal' $\overline{\cpd}$ of $\cpd$; the hairy graph homology can then be non-trivial in the presence of hairs. \end{rem*}

 \begin{rem*} A result such as Theorem \ref{THM:hairy} is to be expected.
-Indeed, graph complexes can be constructed (up to duality) by using Getzler and Kapranov's Feynman transform \cite{MR1601666}.
+Indeed, graph complexes can be constructed by using Getzler and Kapranov's Feynman transform \cite{MR1601666}.
 Stoll \cite{MR4541945} showed how the Feynman transform can be constructed using his results, which correspond to `connected graph' versions of the results here. \end{rem*}

 One advantage of working with hairy graphs is that one has the $(\kk \ub)_{(-;+)}$-structure to work with; this gives naturality with respect to $\mathbf{l}$ in Theorem \ref{THM:hairy}.
 (This is related to considerations of Conant, Kassabov, and Vogtmann in \cite[Section 4]{MR3029423}, for example.)
 This allows us to consider the relationship between the $\ext$ and $\tor$ structures introduced above.
 A full analysis requires the usage of the appropriate universal coefficients spectral sequences; a first approximation is given by the respective edge morphisms.